gilzoide/pega-texto/README.md

 C, is the same as a 1 element array) for simple pattern-matching.

-To use the values matched, each Expression may have a user defined Action function that produce a value.
+To use the values matched, each Expression may have a user defined Action function that produces a value.
 Each Action receives the values produced by Actions executed by inner matched Expressions, folding them into a single value down the stack (yup, recursion!); you don't have to worry about creating your own stack!